capstone-2026-group1-t6/Capstone-project/TEAM_CONTRACT.md

 2.3 What each teammate wants to develop

-- Teammate 1 (Nayef): <TO FILL: Nayef's growth goal — e.g. "shipping a live-URL deployment" or similar>
+- Teammate 1 (Nayef): Gain hands-on experience building and deploying production-ready AI applications.
 - Teammate 2 (Yusra): <TO FILL: Yusra to add>
 - Teammate 3 (Eshraq): <TO FILL: Eshraq to add>
-- Teammate 4 (Hosam): <TO FILL: Hosam to add>
+- Teammate 4 (Hosam): Gain hands-on experience designing scalable backend systems, building production-ready APIs, and implementing evaluation and monitoring for AI applications.

 2.4 Day-to-day work approach